 There is something magical about winter in Reno Tahoe.
 Maybe it’s the sight of fresh snow sparkling in the sunshine, the sound of skis racing down freshly-groomed runs or the wind in your face as you ride through the winter wonderland on a magical sleigh ride.
-With so many things to do in Northern Nevada in the winter, you will be sure to make this a trip for the books.
+With so many fresh activities in Reno and things to do in Lake Tahoe in winter, you will be sure to make this a trip for the books.

 So grab your warmest coat, a fuzzy hat and some cozy gloves – you’re about to head out for an adventure.
 Take a look below at all of the exciting Reno Tahoe winter activities that make us a premier four-season destination—sunshine or snowfall.

 With our annual snowfall, it’s no surprise that we pride ourselves on our world-class ski resorts, but Reno and Lake Tahoe winter activities go well beyond chairlifts and corduroy ski runs.
 Anyone can play in the snow and enjoy Reno Tahoe’s winter activities even off the slopes.
-Maybe you’d prefer snowshoes or ice skates?
+Maybe you’d prefer snowshoes or ice skates – or to explore the rustic town of South Lake Tahoe and catch a movie at Heavenly Village.
 Really, it’s just one big playground here, especially in the winter.

 Have more questions about winter activities around Reno and Lake Tahoe in the winter?
 Look no further.

-Reno is only a quick 45 minutes from the lake.
+Reno is only a quick 45 minutes from South Lake Tahoe.
 Not quite within driving distance?
 No problem.
 Fly into Reno-Tahoe International Airport!

 North Lake Tahoe is only a two-hour drive from Sacramento and about four hours from the Bay Area in good weather conditions.

-Winter in Lake Tahoe is an outdoor lover’s dream.
+Lake Tahoe in winter is an outdoor lover’s dream.
 With the highest concentration of ski resorts in North America, it’s pretty hard to beat Lake Tahoe as a skiing and snowboarding destination.
-Plus, winter sports fans can also experience stunning views of the lake while challenging themselves to a cross-country skiing expedition.
+Plus, winter sports fans can also experience stunning views of Lake Tahoe while challenging themselves to a cross-country skiing expedition.

 More low-key visitors may enjoy catching views of snow-capped Emerald Bay, grabbing a beer in Incline Village or catching some live music at one of the many venues in Reno.